 Like with fear, aging can cause trouble with memory, especially short-term memory, which is crucial for following and remembering instructions.
 She further makes the claim that SFSTs are invalid and that there is no correlation between the motor skills tested by the SFSTs and a person’s ability to drive.

 The term ‘witch hunt’ generally refers to an allegation based on fake or exaggerated evidence.
-The term comes from the Salem Witch Trial (somewhat popularized in Arther Miller’s “The Crucible”) where ‘witches’ were convicted and hung based on allegations that they had sent their ‘specters’ to attack other villagers.
+It comes from the Salem Witch Trial (somewhat popularized in Arther Miller’s “The Crucible”) where ‘witches’ were convicted and hung based on allegations that they had sent their ‘specters’ to attack other villagers.
 The term ‘witch hunt,’ for better or for worse, has regained popularity recently.

 In this Article, Mimi once again attacks the validity and credibility of the Standard Field Sobriety Tests (SFSTs).
 She first explains why the Horizontal Gaze Nystagmus (HGN) test is unreliable.
 For example, she lists the forty-seven different types of nystagmus before also mentioning the 38 types of HGN that are unrelated to alcohol intake.
 Mimi also mentions that the only consistently used source for HGN ‘expert’ testimony is an article pointing to a government study and no other studies (whether consistent or inconsistent with the government study).